evanandrewrose/chrome-cache-parser/README.md

 [![ci](https://github.com/evanandrewrose/chrome-cache-parser/actions/workflows/ci.yml/badge.svg)](https://github.com/evanandrewrose/chrome-cache-parser/actions/workflows/ci.yml)

-A safe, zero-copy, rust-based chrome cache parser, supporting chrome cache versions 2.0, 2.1, and 3.0.
+A work-in-progress, safe, rust-based chrome cache parser.

-So far, it only parses the cache entries themselves and only for the "block" file format used on Windows.
-You can use it to programmatically inspect the cache index and, for example, display the known cache keys (e.g., URIs) stored in the cache, along with some entry metadata (timestamp, etc.).
-It provides no utility for extracting the cache data itself since I currently have no purpose for that capability.
-It also only supports cache keys stored inline with the cache entry, not the longer, out-of-band cache keys.
+It parses the cache entries themselves and exposes a reader interface for the cached data.
+You can use it to programmatically to inspect the cache index and, for example, display the known cache keys (e.g., URIs) stored in the cache, along with some entry metadata (timestamp, etc.).
+It only supports cache keys stored inline with the cache entry, not the longer, out-of-band cache keys.

+It is very much so still a work-in-progress, though I am using it in a "real" application already.
+I hope to continually add features and improve the interfaces as time permits.
+Feel free to get in touch if you want to contribute.

 ## Run The Example